Oakley Morgan was awarded a Brain Research UK PhD studentship in 2018 to enable her to pursue her research in facial pain disorders and headache.

 This all stands her in excellent stead for her PhD studies; she has proven herself as a hardworking and independent member of the lab, and has gained experience in a wide range of techniques that will underpin her proposed PhD project.

 Migraine and orofacial pain are two of the most common and debilitating pain conditions, and both are poorly treated by current therapeutics.

-Migraine is a complex condition that is estimated to affect one in seven people.
+Migraine is a complex condition that is estimated to affect more than 10 million people in the UK.
 It is more prevalent than diabetes, epilepsy and asthma combined and, because of its prevalence, is one of the leading causes of disability among the neurological disorders.